-Since our inception, we have grown by focusing on the exploration and development of oil and natural gas in the Permian and Mid-Continent regions of the United States.
-Our compensation philosophy has been primarily focused on recruiting and motivating individuals to help us continue that growth.
-Our executive compensation program is designed to attract, retain and motivate highly qualified and committed personnel by compensating them with both long-term incentive compensation in the form of equity, options and performance units, and short-term cash compensation comprising salary and the possibility of annual bonuses.
+Our executive compensation program is designed to attract, retain and motivate highly qualified and committed personnel by compensating them with both longterm incentive compensation in the form of equity, options and performance incentives, and short-term cash compensation comprising salary and the possibility of annual bonuses.
+We intend for our mix of compensation incentives to enhance our ability to recruit, retain and motivate our executives, as well as all employees, to accelerate the value of our assets for the benefit of our shareholders.